AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-03-28-ES6#2-arrow-function-and-default-arguments.md

 We don't even have to pass the parameters in the same order as when we declared our function, since we are calling them the same way as the arguments JavaScript will know how to match them.

-Don't worry about restructuring, there will be a chapter in the future about it.
+Don't worry about destructuring, we will talk about it in [Part 4](https://albertomontalesi.github.io/es6/ES6-4-destructuring/).

 ---